 About a third of the younger clients that I worked with had trouble confusing "b" and "d" when reading.
 Most of them had been told at least one "tip" for addressing what is commonly called a b and d reversal problem.
-Around here, making the word bed with both hands out front of them seemed to be the most popular, but the kids I worked with would still be having consistent problems with b and d reversals.
+Around here, making the word bed with both hands out front of them seemed to be the most popular, but the kids would still be having consistent problems with b and d reversals when I started with them.

 Over the years, I explained the following method to each of them and, within a week or so, their problem with b/d confusion would be solved, provided they make one significant change in writing behavior.
 It’s not my own method.
 I got it from Romalda Spalding’s book, The Writing Road to Reading years ago.
 It works best if a child is willing to make the writing change, but it will work for reading even if they don’t.